What are the Costs of Buying Property in Dubai?

 Are There Service Charges for Completed Properties?

-Network Connection Charges
+What Are Network Connection Charges?

 Is VAT Applied When Buying Property in Dubai?